RiccardoBiffi/nft-estate/README.md

 1. See the catalog of the houses including their position and performance.
 2. Buy the NFTs with stablecoins
 3. Withdraw the API derived from the owned NFTs
+4. Use the order book to place buy and sell orders
-4. Buy $BRICK tokens
+5. Buy $BRICK tokens
-5. Sell $BRICK tokens
+6. Sell $BRICK tokens

 ## Owner functionalities
 The owner is a public address managed with a multi-signature wallet that can.